mskf3000/Tutorials-and-Cheat-Sheets/Telephony - Telephone System Test Numbers.md

 ***

-*Telephony - Telephone System Test Numbers (c) by Jack Szwergold; written September 19, 2015.
+*Telephony - Telephone System Test Numbers (c) by Jack Szwergold; written on September 19, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*